jiaqimeng/Berkeley-SchedulePinner/README.md

 #### Report a bug
-- Please send a email with your Schedule Planner webpage to richardmeng47@gmail.com
+- Please send an email with your Schedule Planner webpage to richardmeng47@gmail.com

 [Calcentral -> My Academics]: <https://calcentral.berkeley.edu/academics>